Hand Expression, Pumping and Milk Storage

 Print pagePDF pageEmail page

-• If you are experiencing engorgement.
+• You are experiencing engorgement.
 Hand expression before or after a feed can help to soften engorged breasts (What is engorgement?
 See Healthy Parents, Healthy Children)

 • Treating cracked nipples.
 Express a small amount onto cracked nipples and let air dry.